 The event study methodology has several meaningful practical applications.
 The most common ones are listed hereafter:

-- Corporate communications: One of the most obvious areas of application is the continuous monitoring of how the capital markets react upon a firm's stream of corporate press releases.
+- Corporate communications: Another areas of application is the continuous monitoring of how the capital markets react upon a firm's stream of corporate press releases.
 Explicit knowledge of the determinants of stock market responses to the respective press releases can inform corporate communication workers about editorial factors, which contribute to a favorable reception of individual news items by the capital market.

 - Strategy assessment: Further, knowledge about how the capital markets reacted upon a distinct press release (which generally represents a competitive action/decision) is valuable for surveying investor sentiments and thinking.
 It provides an indication for how investors perceive individual competitive moves of the firm in light of the firm’s strategy and past behavior.
 Stock market responses may then serve as a benchmark for the legitimacy of the firm’s decisions.